pulumi/docs/pulumi-hugo/themes/default/content/blog/oidc-trust-relationships/index.md

 5. Go to GitHub Actions page, and run the workflow you just created.
 <!-- markdownlint-enable ol-prefix -->
 {{< video title="GitHub Actions OIDC Trust Demo" src="./oidc-trust-demo.mp4" width=600 height=420 autoplay="true" loop="true" >}}

-## Seamless Integration with Pulumi ESC

-OIDC Trust Relationships seamlessly integrate with Pulumi ESC (Environments, Secrets, and Config), providing a comprehensive solution for managing infrastructure and secret/configuration needs.
-You can now use your native GitHub app token to exchange it for a short-lived Pulumi Token, and ESC will seamlessly exchange it for a cloud token through an ESC environment.

 ## Next steps